pluralsh/documentation/pages/how-to/set-up/controllers.md

 * DNS registration - you can use externaldns to automate listening for new hostname registrations in ingress resources and registering them with standard DNS services like route53
 * SSL Cert Management - the standard K8s approach to this is using Cert Manager.

 `plural up` gets you 90% of the way there out of the box, you'll just need to configure a few basic things.
-We also provide a consolidated [runtime chart](https://github.com/pluralsh/bootstrap/tree/main/charts/runtime) that makes installing these in one swoop much easier, but you can also mix-and-match from the CNCF ecosystem as well based on your organizations requirements and preferences.
+We provide a consolidated [runtime chart](https://github.com/pluralsh/bootstrap/tree/main/charts/runtime) that makes installing these in one swoop much easier, but you can also mix-and-match from the CNCF ecosystem as well based on your organizations requirements and preferences.

 The tooling you'll use here should also generalize to any other common runtime add-ons you might need to apply, which are all optimally managed via global services and if the templating is done well, will require a very small set of files to maintain.
 Some of these concerns can be: